michaelnisi/blake/README.md

     blake source_directory target_directory source_file ...

-Blake writes all files generated from input data in the `source_directory` to the `target_directory`.
+blake writes all files generated from input data in the `source_directory` to the `target_directory`.
 Optionally individual files can be specified.

 ## Library Usage